Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Methods

 where $\Phi_\text{k}(\cdot)$ denotes the knowledge encoder, $\text{sim}(\cdot, \cdot)$ refers to the similarity, $a_i^p, a_i^q$ and $a_j^t$ refer to the randomly sampled attributes from the $i,j$-th disease entity.
 Intuitively, the knowledge encoder enables the attributes of the same disease to be pulled together, while attributes from different diseases are pushed apart.

 \textbf{Training.} In order to achieve the objective defined in Eq.~\ref{eq:0}, metric learning is exploited to construct an embedding space where the representations of intra/inter-class instances are clustered/separated.
-In specific, given a mini-batch that contains $n$ random diseases and each with $k$ attributes, we denote the normalized embedding for the $p$-th attribute of $i$-th disease as: $\mathbf{z}_{p}^i=\Phi_{\text{k}}(a_i^p)/\lVert \Phi_{\text{k}}(a_i^p)\rVert$, where $\Phi_{\text{k}}(a_i^p)$ represents the output embedding from knowledge encoder.
+In specific, given a mini-batch that contains $n$ random diseases and each with $k$ attributes, we denote the normalized embedding for the $p$-th attribute of $i$-th disease as: $\mathbf{z}_{p}^i=\Phi_{\text{k}}(a_i^p)/\lVert \Phi_{\text{k}}(a_i^p)\rVert$.
 We adopt the recently proposed AdaSP loss~\cite{zhou2023adaptive}, which finds out a max-min positive similarity (Fig.~\ref{fig:3}) and then shapes a loss with the maximal negative similarity:

 where $\tau$ is a temperature parameter. $S_{i}^{+}$ and $S_{i}^{-}$ denote the max-min positive and the maximal negative similarity, which can be computed by the soft version:

 where $\left< \cdot \right>$ represents the cosine similarity, the details about the soft version can be found in Supplementary Materials.